-Choquequirao across the valley from the town of Cachora, an envious trek for all hikers setting out on this trail to the Inca site high in the Andes.
+Choquequirao Trek across the valley from the town of Cachora, a challenging but rewarding trek for all hikers setting out on this trail to the Inca site high in the Andes.

 Just recently I have had to curtail all thoughts of travelling until this COVID-19 virus clears it´s nasty head from this earth.
 Then it is back to making plans for my next overland adventure.

 For the foreseeable future I will be split between Panama City, Panama & Lima, Peru, with the occasional visit into Mexico!